JoshKepler/Portfolio/README.md

-# Read Me
+# Portfolio Read Me
 Hello my name is Josh and I am passionate about data analysis and painting pictures with data.
 I am attempting to gain my Data Scientist with Python Certification from Data Camp.
 To demonstrate these skills I have learned from this certification I wanted to make a GitHub to showcase my skills.
-If you would like to connect please contact me on linkedIn
+My portfolio is still a work in progress.
+If you would like to connect please contact me on LinkedIn

 LinkedIn - https://www.linkedin.com/in/joshkepler
 DataCamp - https://www.datacamp.com/profile/joshkepler94